stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 (i.e., the script runs all 18 cases for this experiment including 6 models each with 3 formulas under a 30-minute timeout):

-user@VB:~/CAV2022-AeC/experiment$ ./run-exp ../benchmarks/paper/* -t 1800
+user@VB:~/CAV2022-AeC/experiment$ ./run-exp "../benchmarks/paper/*" -t 1800

+In order to support wildcard matching (i.e., "<DIR>*"), 'run-exp' takes a glob pattern as its argument (i.e., the argument of the script must be given within the two quotation marks: "<ARG>").

 The argument '-t 1800' sets a timeout in seconds.
 The script searches for STLmc model files under all the subdirectories of '../benchmarks/paper'.
-The script produces raw log data files under the 'logs-<GIVEN_INPUT_DIR>' subdirectory, placed in the same directory as the 'run-exp' script.
+The script produces raw log data files under the 'log-<ARG>' subdirectory, placed in the same directory as the 'run-exp' script.
-For example, the above command produces raw log files in the 'logs-benchmarks-paper' subdirectory, placed at 'CAV2022-AeC/experiment'.
+For example, the above command produces raw log files in the 'log-benchmarks-paper-*' subdirectory, placed at 'CAV2022-AeC/experiment'.

 For easy reproduction, we provide a 'gen-report' script to generate a CSV file report from the raw data.
 For example, the following command generates CSV report file for our paper experiment:

 user@VB:~/CAV2022-AeC/experiment$ ./gen-report

-For easy data comparison to our paper, we provide a 'gen-table' script to generate html tables from the generated csv files.
-This script searches all csv files having names starting with 'logs-*' and generates html tables with the layout of Table2 of our paper.
-For example, suppose we already have 'logs-benchmarks-paper.csv' by running (a).
-The following command generates a html version of Table 2 of our paper named 'logs-benchmarks-paper.html':
+For easy data comparison to our paper, we provide a 'gen-paper-table' script to generate html tables from raw log files.
+This script searches all csv files having names starting with 'log-*' and generates html tables with the layout of Table2 of our paper.
+For example, suppose we already have 'log-benchmarks-paper-*' directories.
+The following command generates a html version of Table 2 of our paper named 'logs-benchmarks-paper-*-paper-table2.html':

-user@VB:~/CAV2022-AeC/experiment$ ./gen-table
+user@VB:~/CAV2022-AeC/experiment$ ./gen-paper-table

-Remark: When solving a problem using the parallelized two-step algorithm, the bound (k) at which a counterexample is found can differ by up to '1' because of the concurrency issue of the algorithm.
+Remark: When solving a problem using the parallelized two-step algorithm, the bound (k) at which a counterexample is found may differ by up to '1' because of the concurrency and non-determinism of our algorithm.
-Thus, we run all experiments for five times and attach these results to the 'logs' directory.
+Thus, we run all paper experiments for five times and attach the results in the 'logs' directory.